The Maitland Mercury newspaper celebrated its 170th anniversary on January 7, 2013

 The Mercury's team, which includes Walkley and Prodi award winning journalists, has moved into the modern publishing era and embraced online technology.

-To top of a long list of achievements, The Mercury won the prestigious Country Press Association EC Sommerlad Memorial Award for editorial leadership and community involvement this year.
+To top off a long list of achievements, The Mercury has also won the prestigious Country Press Association E C Sommerlad Memorial Award for editorial leadership and community involvement.

 The office of the Maitland Mercury.